Problem of two emperors: Holy Roman–Ottoman dispute

 The Holy Roman idea that the empire located primarily in Germany constituted the only legitimate empire eventually gave rise to the association with Germany and the imperial title, rather than associating it with the ancient Romans.
 The earliest mention of "the Holy Roman Empire of the German Nation" (a phrase rarely used officially) is from the 15th century and its later increasingly used shorthand, imperium Romano-Germanicum, demonstrates that contemporaries of the empire increasingly saw the empire and its emperors not as successors of a Roman Empire that had existed since Antiquity but instead as a new entity that appeared in medieval Germany whose rulers were referred to as "emperors" for political and historical reasons.
 In the 16th century up to modern times, the term "emperor" was thus also increasingly applied to rulers of other countries.
 In the Holy Roman Empire türkischer Kaiser ("Turkish Emperor") became common while in Italy and the Papal States Turcus ("Turk"), Magnus Turcus ("Great Turk") or Turcorum Tyrannus ("Turkish Tyrant") were more prominent and avoided the term emperor at the start.
 Pope Pius II was willing to recognize Mehmed as emperor if he converted to Catholicism.
-Johannes Cuspinian, who served under Maximilian I lists Ottoman sultans alongside Holy Roman, Byzantine and emperors from the Antiquity in his book Caesares.
+Johannes Cuspinian, who served under Maximilian I lists Ottoman sultans alongside Holy Roman and Byzantine emperors from the Antiquity in his book Caesares.
 In 1496 and 1497, Maximilian I met an Ottoman delegation in Vigevano and in Stift Stams.
 During the meetings, Maximilian I accepted the Imperial title used for the sultan and called him Turc-emperor privately.
 Maximilian I even hosted an imposter pretender Calixtus Ottomanus who was called "Turkish emperor" by both Maximilian I and himself.
 Emperor Charles VI considered using his potential claim to the Byzantine throne through Andreas Palaiologos's last will against the Ottomans but the expected success by Prince Eugene of Savoy did not came to fruition.
 The Holy Roman emperors themselves maintained that they were the successors of the ancient Roman emperors up until the abdication of Francis II, the final Holy Roman emperor, in 1806.